Angel Investor Tax Credit

 Program Overview

-The MLSC is committed to a life a sciences ecosystem that is diverse, inclusive, and equitable for all members of this industry.
-To ensure we continue to shift the paradigm, the Massachusetts Next Generation (MassNextGen) Initiative is building off the success of the first five years and launch the next iteration of the program to support a larger pool of entrepreneurs with a more inclusive focus.
+The MLSC is committed to a life sciences ecosystem that is diverse, inclusive, and equitable for all members of this industry.
+To ensure we continue to shift the paradigm, the Massachusetts Next Generation (MassNextGen) Initiative has expanded to support a larger and more diverse pool of entrepreneurs.

-Awardees of the program will receive a year-long customized package of support, which includes non-dilutive grant funding and access to a network of seasoned professionals from the life sciences ecosystem helping them to refine their business strategies and effectively raise capital.
-In addition, awardees will highlight their company to sponsors, awardees, and representatives of venture capital firms at the end of the program year in a “pitch” event.
+Awardees of the program will receive a year-long customized package of support, which includes non-dilutive grant funding, lab bench at a sponsoring incubator, and access to a network of seasoned professionals from the life sciences ecosystem helping them to refine their business strategies and effectively raise capital.
+In addition, awardees will highlight their company to sponsors, awardees, and representatives of venture capital firms at the end of the program year in a “showcase” event to promote relationship building.

 Eligibility & Evaluation

-• The applicant Life Science company (“Company”) must be located in the Commonwealth of Massachusetts and registered to do business in Massachusetts.
+• The applicant Life Science company (“Company”) and Applicant must be located in the Commonwealth of Massachusetts, registered to do business in Massachusetts, and have the majority of employees in the Commonwealth.
 A Certificate of Good Standing from the Massachusetts Secretary of State and Certificate of Good Standing from the Massachusetts Department of Revenue are required for the submission.

-• The CEO or equivalent must be open to executive coaching, including receiving critique and feedback, and must commit to attending executive and business coaching sessions in MA throughout the year-long program.
+• The Applicant must be open to executive coaching, including receiving critique and feedback, and must commit to attending executive and business coaching sessions in MA throughout the year-long program.

 Please view the full list of eligibility requirements and evaluation process.